Cadet Life

 Cadets at Ferris State come from different backgrounds and have diverse sets of majors and minors.
 However, they all share the same goal of graduating and becoming commissioned officers in the US Army.
-All contracted cadets are required to complete advanced camp at Cadet Summer Training and to meet all of the ROTC class requirements outlined "Week in the Life."
+All contracted cadets are required to complete advanced camp at Cadet Summer Training and to meet all of the ROTC class requirements outlined below.

 Physical training is an integral part of ROTC as Cadets are expected to be scholars and athletes.
 Contracted Cadets have to attend all three sessions.